hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### SOA

-For hidden primaries or secondaries the SOA response leaks only the degree of SOA lag of any downstream secondary.
+For hidden primaries or secondaries the SOA response leaks only the degree of SOA serial number lag of any downstream secondary.

 # Updates to existing specifications